List of Elemental Gelade characters: Arc Aile members

 Lieutenant Cruz.
 Second under Falk, he is cheerful and lenient.
 He tends to think outside the rules and what is actually good for the progression of Arc Aile.
-Because of this, he allows Cisqua, Rowen, and Kuea to chase after Cou and Ren under the guise of a vacation.
+Because of this, he allows Cisqua, Rowen, and Kuea to chase after Coud and Ren under the guise of a vacation.
 He later leads the peace treaty with Chaos Choir at the end of the series, unifying both Guardians and Edel Raids.
 Cisqua is in love with him.